Police: Missing Texas tiger has been found safe, healthy

 Cuevas was released on a separate bond for the evading arrest charge on Wednesday.
 But prosecutors in Fort Bend County then sought to have him held with no bond on the murder charge.
 After an all-day hearing on Friday, a judge revoked Cuevas’ current $125,000 bond on the murder charge and issued a new bond for $300,000.
 He remains jailed.

-Elliott has said Cuevas did nothing illegal as Texas has no statewide law forbidding private ownership of tigers and other exotic animals.
-Tigers are not allowed within Houston city limits under a city ordinance unless the handler, such as a zoo, is licensed to have exotic animals.
+Elliott has said Cuevas did nothing illegal because Texas has no statewide law forbidding private ownership of tigers and other exotic animals.

+Borza said that an exotic animal like a tiger should never be kept in a home.
+While India seemed domesticated, the tiger already weighs 175 pounds (79 kg), it can “do a lot of damage” and will only get bigger, he said.

+“He will be going to a sanctuary … where hopefully he’ll live the rest of his life in a very safe environment,” Borza said.

 Follow Juan A. Lozano on Twitter: https://twitter.com/juanlozano70